greenfan/shellcode/README.md

 shellcode
 =========

-Some selected programs that I have authored or used from home / class / work
+Some selected shell and perl scripts that I've written or frequently used